ocaml/platform-blog/about-utop.md

 ---------------

 The utop prompt looks much more 'blinky' than the one of the default toplevel.
+Install it using OPAM very simply:

+    opam install utop
+    eval `opam config env`  # may not be needed utop

 This is typically what you see when you start utop:

     ─( 16:36:52 )─< command 0 >───────────────────────{ counter: 0 }─
     utop #